-The ACOR Jordanian Graduate Student Scholarships assists Jordanian graduate students with the annual costs of their academic programs during the period May 1, 2021 through May 31, 2022.
-Candidates must be Jordanian citizens and currently enrolled in either a Master’s or Doctoral program in a Jordanian university.
-Eligibility is limited to students in programs related to Jordan’s cultural heritage (for example: archaeology, anthropology, linguistics/epigraphy, history, conservation, museum studies, and cultural resource management related issues).
+Up to four awards of $3,000 each to assist Jordanian graduate students with the annual costs of their academic programs during the period May 1, 2024, through May 31, 2025.
+Candidates must be Jordanian citizens and currently enrolled in either a master’s or doctoral program in a Jordanian university.
+Eligibility is limited to students in programs related to Jordan’s cultural heritage (for example: archaeology, anthropology, linguistics/epigraphy, history, conservation, museum studies, and fields related to cultural resource management).
 Awardees who demonstrate excellent progress in their programs will be eligible to apply in consecutive years.
 Required application materials include:

 - Completed application form

 - Project proposal narrative (up to 500 words, not including bibliography)

 - Transcripts(s) (first-year graduate students should submit both graduate and undergraduate transcripts)